THE OPUS 30 MISSION is honored to actively advocate for Mr. Charles L. Wynn, Sr., a victim of wrongful conviction.

 - The lack of true justice for the victim, Mayra Suazo.

 My entire case represents acts of blatant and collective malfeasance on the parts of the New York County District Attorney’s Office, my private trial counsel Brian D. Perskin, Detective Alan Sandomir, former Judge Bonnie G. Wittner, and the OCME (Office of The Chief Medical Examiner).
-Their collective lies and errors managed to have me falsely and wrongfully convicted of this crime.
-This is all evidenced by the Grand Jury and trial transcripts, which clearly document an abundance of unlawful tactics which generated two tragic resolutions:
+Their collective lies and misconduct managed to have me falsely and wrongfully convicted of this crime.
+This is all evidenced by the Grand Jury and trial transcripts, which clearly document an abundance of unlawful tactics which generated two tragic resolutions.

 Respectfully submitted, and innocent,

 Real justice is the crown jewel of our democracy.
 I can be reached at: